MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-data-platform.md

 - To ensure messages on the bus are processed, you should use [PeekLock receive mode](/azure/service-bus-messaging/message-transfers-locks-settlement#peeklock).
 This mode enables at-least once processing.
 The following outlines the process:
   - The message consumer receives the message to process.
   - The consumer is given an exclusive lock on the message for a given time duration.
-  - If the consumer successfully processes the message, it sends an acknowledgement back to the broker, and the message is removed from the queue.
+  - If the consumer successfully processes the message, it sends an acknowledgment back to the broker, and the message is removed from the queue.
-  - If an acknowledgement isn't received by the broker in the allotted time period, or the handler explicitly abandons the message, the exclusive lock is released.
+  - If an acknowledgment isn't received by the broker in the allotted time period, or the handler explicitly abandons the message, the exclusive lock is released.
 The message is then available for other consumers to process the message.
   - If a message is not successfully processed a configurable number of times, or the handler forwards the message to the dead-letter queue.
 - Because messages can potentially be processed more than one time, message handlers should be made idempotent.
 - To ensure that messages sent to the dead-letter queue are acted upon, the dead-letter queue should be monitored, and alerts should be set.